Lamby777/dialogical/README.md

 Dialogue editor toolkit tailor-made for P/E/T/S 2037's dialogue system.
-This is the same tool I'll be using for actual vanilla dialogue, so modders will be getting basically first-class support by using this.
+This is the same tool I'll be using for actual vanilla dialogue, so modders will be getting basically first-class support by using this... unless the open-sourcerors decide to make their own tool, which is certified epic.

 WIP.